Court weighs in on applying mass gathering ban to churches

 LOUISVILLE, Ky.
 (AP) — A federal appeals court on Saturday declined to block the Kentucky governor’s temporary ban on massing gatherings from applying to in-person religious services.

 The three-judge panel did clear the way for Maryville Baptist Church to hold drive-in worship services while adhering to public health requirements.
-That’s an alternative that Gov. Andy Beshear has strongly encouraged throughout the coronavirus pandemic.
+That’s an alternative that Democratic Gov. Andy Beshear has strongly encouraged throughout the coronavirus pandemic.

 But the panel stopped short of applying its order to in-person worship services.